The Growing Importance of the SBOM Movement

 The evolving software supply chain ecosphere is a big topic with more than a few moving parts.
 Here's a deeper dive into LTAPod #4, where we explore SBOMs and how they can make software more secure by helping software companies manage risk with greater ease.

-The rising importance of SBOM
+The rise of SBOM

 “Use of SBOMs has picked up dramatically in the last six months.”